 But he loves us too much to leave us that way.”

 Perhaps you will be hearing these words in one of the several radio and television spots that will be airing during these weeks of Lent.
 We have recorded these spots, thanks to your generosity to our annual Catholic Communications collection.
 The Lenten campaign is called “The Light is on for You” and encourages Catholics of the Archdiocese to make a good Confession as part of their Lenten practices this year.
 Indeed, the Church has long considered Lent as the season for repentance and reconciliation.

 Alas, similar studies also indicate, as any pastor will confirm, a corresponding precipitous drop off in the celebration of the Sacrament of Reconciliation (also called Confession or Penance).
-As an example, in 1965, 38% of all American Catholics went to Confession at least monthly.
-Ten years later, that number was halved to 17%.
-Another 10 years, 1985, and among Catholics actively involved in parish life—26% said they never go to Confession, 35% confessed once a year at most and only 6% say they went monthly.
-The numbers are considerably more discouraging today: I recently read that only 11% of Catholics confess once a year or more!
+As an example, in 1965, 38 percent of all American Catholics went to Confession at least monthly.
+Ten years later, that number was halved to 17 percent.
+Another 10 years, 1985, and among Catholics actively involved in parish life – 26 percent said they never went to Confession, 35 percent confessed once a year at most, and only 6 percent said they went monthly.
+The numbers are considerably more discouraging today: I recently read that only 11 percent of Catholics confess once a year or more!

 The causes?
 No doubt, there is an apparent generational divide in the thinking of Catholics about the existence of, and damage caused by sin.
 It is not unusual to hear a Catholic say, “I never hear a homily about sin.
 Is there still such a thing as mortal sin?”
 To which the Church responds, “There certainly is!”
 See the Catechism of the Catholic Church, #1854-1864, for example.